-The UIC Institute for the Humanities will celebrate its thirtieth year of operation in 2013.
+The UIC Institute for the Humanities will celebrate its thirty-fifth year of operation in 2017-2018.
 Founded in 1983, the Institute is one of the oldest humanities centers in the United States.
 Over the years the Institute has become the major hub for all humanities activities on campus creating an intellectual space in which faculty and graduate students can broaden their perspectives, conduct original research, and engage with scholars and communities both in and outside the university.

 The Institute's first nine fellows met for seminars in spring 1983 under then Acting Director, Robert Remini.
 With the support of the College of Liberal Arts and Sciences and the UIC Chancellor, the Institute secured a start-up grant from the Exxon Education Foundation that provided remodeling funds to transform the lower level of Stevenson Hall into the Institute for the Humanities space we use today.